cisacke/flickr-clone/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Photo Upload, Push to Heroku (~1.5 days)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+First, I will implement user authentication.
+Users will be able to sign up and create a new session.
+Users will be able to upload pictures for four purposes:
+1. Profile picture.
+2. Cover photo.
+3. Single photostream photo.
+4. Multiple album photos.
+App will be pushed to Heroku by end of day.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Albums (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+Users can create albums.
+All users have two default albums - 'favorites' and 'photostream'.
+Single photos uploaded to the photostream go in the latter.
+Multiple photo uploads must be assigned to an album.

 [Details][phase-two]